stephanGarland/minikube-crash-course/README.md

     service/jupyter-notebook unchanged
     ingress.networking.k8s.io/jupyter-ingress created

-Now let's check it with kubectl get ingress
+Now let's check it with kubectl get ingress.
-If you don't see an address listed here, it's because you didn't enable the ingress add-on initially Add the ingress add-on, then either scale the deployment or delete it and allow k8s to restart it.
+If you don't see an address listed here, it's probably because you didn't start minikube with --addons ingress.
+You can add it now with `minikube addons enable ingress` - you may need to delete the ingress service and bring it back to take effect.

     $ kubectl get ingress jupyter-ingress -n jupyter NAME              HOSTS   ADDRESS         PORTS   AGE